Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• You feel a bit more partner presence than on the all-foam beds
+• You notice more partner movement than on foam

 Pros Cons

-Best responsiveness and easiest turning Not as motion-dead as the all-foam options
+Best responsiveness in the group Not as motion-dead as foam

 • Construction type: Hybrid

-• Materials in listing title (as described): Gel memory foam; pocket spring
+• Materials in listing title: Gel memory foam, pocket spring

 • Firmness (example listing): Medium